ritsu/RitsuCogs/README.md

 A set of commands that display system information for the machine running the bot.
 Note that some of these commands may not not be available depending on your system environment.

-Will also install [psutil](https://pypi.python.org/pypi/psutil), which is used to retrieve system information.
+This cog will install [psutil](https://pypi.python.org/pypi/psutil), which is used to retrieve system information.
 If this does not happen automatically, you can manually install it with `pip3 install psutil`

 ### Commands
 - **sys info** displays a summary of cpu, memory, disk and network information.